sverweij/mscgen_js/src/script/README.md

   - American spelling (e.g. textcolor and textcolour both translate to the attribute "textcolor")
   - "true" and "false" as values for booleans
-- /If it's not in the input, it's not in the output/ - The parser does not generate "default values" for objects whose pendant was not available in the input.
+- _If it's not in the input, it's not in the output_ -
+  The parser does not generate "default values" for objects whose pendant was not available in the input.
 - The order of attributes within objects is not guaranteed.
 - The order of objects outside of arrays is not guaranteed.
 - The order of objects within an array represents the order in which they are present in the source program.
+- TODO: describe escape mechanism

 ### options